ikalchev/HAP-python/README.md

 With this project, you can create HomeKit accessories in python and add them to your iOS Home app.

 The project was developed for a Raspberry Pi, but it should work on other platforms.
+You can even integrate with HAP-python remotely using HTTP (see below).

 To kick-start things, you can open `main.py`, where you can find out how to launch a mock temperature sensor.
 To start, run